PixelCaldera/Hedge-born/character_creation.md

 - You start with 2d4 Stamina
 - You have 10 + STR Item Slots
 - Your Max Wounds is 10 + END
-- You have Quick Slots equal to 2 + DEX - any Banes on DEX from armor
+- You have Quick Slots equal to 2 + DEX
 - You start with 3 Luck Dice

 ## 3. Background